opengisch/QgisModelBaker/README.md

 Translating the plugin is done on [Transifex](https://www.transifex.com/opengisch/QgisModelBaker/languages/).
 If you would like to help translating this plugin into an existing or a new language, please create a Transifex account and request access to the team.
+Find the documentation [here](https://opengisch.github.io/QgisModelBaker/about/translation/)

 ## Infos for Devs